Masala Herb

 You can buy miso paste in a specialized Asian grocery store or get miso paste online.

-homemade miso soup in Japanese bowl and spoon
+homemade misoshiru soup in Japanese bowl and spoon

 Dashi

-Classic miso soup is based on dashi, which is a Japanese broth.
+Classic misoshiru soup is based on dashi, which is a Japanese broth.

-Dashi can be made of bonito flakes (dried fish flakes), kombu seaweed and dried shiitake mushrooms amongst other variations.
+Dashi can be made of bonito flakes (dried fish flakes), kombu seaweed, wakame seaweed kelp, and dried shiitake mushrooms among other variations.

-The best and most flavorful dashi is made with bonito flakes and kombu.
+The best and most flavorful dashi is made with bonito flakes and kombu kelp and that one is known as awase dashi.

-We are making shiitake dashi, in today’s miso soup bowl recipe.
-Today’s recipe is a plant-based vegan miso soup variation.
+We are making shiitake dashi, in today's misoshiru soup bowl recipe.
+Today's recipe is a plant-based vegan miso soup variation.

 Soy sauce, some sugar, and salt can be added as well for extra flavor.
 Sliced green onion stalks can be used as a garnish.